-If there's one document that holds international shipping together, it's the bill of lading.
-It's the contract between the shipper and the carrier.
-It's the receipt proving the carrier took possession of the cargo.
-It's the document of title that controls who can claim the goods at the destination.
-And depending on the payment terms, it might also be the key that unlocks a letter of credit worth millions of dollars.
+If one document holds international shipping together, it is the bill of lading.
+It is the contract between the shipper and the carrier.
+It is the receipt proving the carrier took possession of the cargo.
+It is the document of title that controls who can claim the goods at the destination.
+And depending on the payment terms, it can also be the key that unlocks a letter of credit worth millions of dollars.

-Getting the bill of lading wrong — a misspelled consignee name, an incorrect port, a missing "to order" notation — can delay cargo for days, trigger bank rejections on L/C transactions, or create legal disputes about who owns the goods in transit.
+Getting the bill of lading wrong, whether a misspelled consignee name, an incorrect port, or a missing "to order" notation, can delay cargo for days, trigger bank rejections on L/C transactions, or create legal disputes about who owns the goods in transit.

 Despite its importance, the bill of lading is one of the most misunderstood documents in shipping.
 This guide explains what it is, the different types, what every field means, and how it functions in actual freight forwarding operations.

-A bill of lading (B/L or BOL) is a legal document issued by a carrier (or their agent) to a shipper that serves three simultaneous functions:
+A bill of lading (B/L or BOL) is a legal document issued by a carrier, or their agent, to a shipper.
+It serves three simultaneous functions, and each one matters in a different part of the shipment.

 The B/L confirms that the carrier has received the described cargo in the stated condition and quantity.
 When the carrier signs the bill of lading, they acknowledge taking custody of the goods.